 If you are at the beginning of your polymer clay journey and don’t have a lot of experience with the material, I highly recommend you do some research and reading.
 Believe me, it will prevent some disasters and tears because of a project ruined after many hours of work.

 Here you’ll find a very helpful and comprehensive guide to different clay brands: ‘What’s the Best Polymer Clay Brand?’ by Ginger Davis Allman, the person behind The Blue Bottle Tree Or check out the section on the blog by Phyllis Cahill, where you will find the information on the extensive tests of polymer clay using various techniques and the inclusions.

-To make the clay stronger, I have added Cernit to it and, as a result, got a very good basis for further work.
+To make the clay for your brooches and pendants stronger, I have added Cernit to it and, as a result, got a very good basis for further work.
 I applied gold leaf on the top and made an impression with a nice texture.
 For the surface treatment, I used different shades of alcohol ink.
 After the ink had dried, I slightly and gently stretched the veneer in different directions to create the crackles.

 From the veneer, I cut a few shapes with cutters and also made some small fragments from the leftovers.
 These mosaic pieces were randomly arranged on the new backing sheet of black clay and slightly burnished together.
 Then I again cut different shapes with a cutter or in a free-form movement.
 Before baking, I added some decorative elements for that extra touch.
 You can use anything you like – rhinestones, small metallic or glass beads, details from old watches.
 Of course, as long as it can stand the baking temperature.
 Don’t forget about it and also about adding bakeable glue to enhance the bond between the pieces and clay.